Vojtak42/Print-Tuning-Guide/articles/pressure_linear_advance/pattern_method.md

 I find I get the best real prints when I lean toward **higher** values.

 - For example - if your sharpest corner has a _tiny_ bit of gapping, I'd still personally choose it.\
-  _(And then I'd just cover up the slight gapping with single top perimeters - which is unfortunately exclusive to SuperSlicer.)_
+  _(And then I'd just cover up the slight gapping with single top perimeters - which is unfortunately exclusive to SuperSlicer and PrusaSlicer.)_

 - The sharpness of these corners has a large effect on the outer surface or prints, particularly surrounding features like logos, text, slots, etc.